Hypercubers/hypercubing.xyz/docs/faq.md

 ### How do I use piece filters in Hyperspeedcube?

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LAYXy5mh3FI?si=eYL7jVnbXy_oU8Ir" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Why does Hyperspeedcube drop my keystrokes?

+If you are pressing multiple keys at once, your keyboard may not detect subsequent ones.
+This is called "keyboard ghosting" and it is a limitation found in the hardware of many computers keyboards.
+Microsoft has an [excellent post explaining why it happens](https://www.microsoft.com/applied-sciences/projects/anti-ghosting), and an [interactive test](https://www.microsoft.com/applied-sciences/projects/anti-ghosting-demo) you can use to see if that's your issue.

 ## Hyperspeedcube 2